dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 Meanwhile, this approach causes an extra hop when diverting packets to ID-Locator separation domain, and it may leads to increase of latency.

-Finally, another aspect to consider when integrating the ID-LOC architecture into the 5G framework is that the Mapping System needs to contain the appropriate ID-LOC mappings in coordination with the SMF.
-In order to do so, the mappings in the Mapping System are populated either by the SMF directly or by the LOC-nodes that should be in synch with the SMF.
-In the former case, an interface from the SMF to the Mapping System is needed (as shown in Figs. {{fig_ID-Loc-5G-1}} and  {{fig_ID-Loc-5G-2}}).

 ### LISP Control-Plane